-Two days a week, four University of Maryland Francis King Carey School of Law students braved snarled rush hour traffic on the Capital Beltway to attend a unique externship opportunity at the National Human Genome Research Institute (NHGRI) at the National Institutes of Health in Bethesda, Md.
+Two days a week, four University of Maryland Francis King Carey School of Law students traveled from Baltimore to Bethesda to attend a unique externship opportunity at the National Human Genome Research Institute (NHGRI) at the National Institutes of Health.

 Under the expert guidance of Karen Rothenberg, JD, MPA, Marjorie Cook Professor of Law, the students spent 13 intense weeks exploring the ethical, legal, social, and policy issues raised by genomics research.

 Rothenberg, a leading national expert on legal issues in health care and genomics, created the externship in collaboration with colleagues at NIH, where she served as senior advisor to the director on Genomics and Society from 2012 to 2015.
 After her time at NIH, Rothenberg knew she wanted to expose students to the real-world convergence of health and law.
-While Carey Law provides many excellent externship opportunities, Rothenberg says the NIH program is unique.
-“It distinguishes us from every law and health care program in the country because no one else has a program at the NIH like this.
-That’s a real point of pride,” she says.
+While Carey Law provides many excellent externship opportunities, Rothenberg says the NIH program is a rare chance for law students to see the inner workings of NHGRI.
+“It distinguishes us from every law and health care program in the country," she notes.

 In addition to the expected reading assignments and required class participation, the workshop requires weekly attendance at the Undiagnosed Diseases Program (UDP) rounds, attendance at NHGRI Institutional Review Board meetings, and an extensive research project completed in collaboration with an NHGRI mentor.